These 10 techniques will help you dress in a way that makes you look as tall and lean as possible.

 So if you wear pants down on your hips, it lowers your perceived waistline (even you have really long legs compared to the average person).

 In most western societies, long legs are attractive.
 They’re a sign of fitness, beauty and athleticism, which is why high rise jeans and shorts are insanely popular in women’s fashion right now.
-They give you a smaller wast and longer legs.
+They give you a smaller waist and longer legs.
 It’s a win-win!

 So if you want your legs to look longer, you just have to wear pants higher up on your waist.